 There’s a lot that goes into warehouse safety.
 To help you get started, below is a comprehensive warehouse safety checklist.

 Note: Be sure to also refer to OSHA’s Warehousing standards.

 1. Set warehouse safety standards specific to your warehouse

-Depending on the size, type of products, equipment, total staff, and type of order fulfillment services performed, every warehouse will operate slightly different.
+Depending on the size, type of products, equipment, total staff, and type of order fulfilment services performed, every warehouse will operate slightly different.
 Consider how your warehouse needs to operate and set standards specific to your warehouse.

 For instance, if you store heavy items, be sure to set standards around forklift operations and storage, as well as designate forklift routes to avoid congestion.